1-800-460-5597 (US & Canada)

 Rija Ramahatra serves as the associate program director for the Master of Science in Nursing program at Norwich University.
 Also a Norwich alumnus, he received his BS in management in 2005 and completed his MBA with a focus in project management in 2007.
 He is currently enrolled in a pre-med program.

 Carol Spaulding has been working at Norwich University for 11 years.
-Formerly an assistant director for the MBA program, she currently serves as both the senior student services advisor and the admissions advisor for the two online graduate certificate programs at Norwich.
-Carol is also the student services advisor for the Master of Science in Nursing program.
+Formerly an assistant director for the MBA program, she currently serves as the student services advisor for both the Master of Science in Nursing program and the Teaching and Learning Certificate program.
 She enjoys helping graduate students so they can have a great experience while in school.
 Carol has a BA in early childhood education and a Master of Business Administration degree, both from Norwich University.
 She has been married for 33 years and has two grown children.

 Admissions Department Hours